Canon 6D Mark II vs Sony A7R

 Feature comparison: Canon 6D Mark II vs Sony A7R

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R has an electronic viewfinder (2400k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7R offers a wider field of view (100%) than the one in the 6D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 6D Mark II has a higher magnification (0.72x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 6D Mark II and Sony A7R along with similar information for a selection of comparators.

 One feature that is present on the 6D Mark II, but is missing on the A7R is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The 6D Mark II has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the A7R does not have a selfie-screen.